-The goal of this policy is to prevent discrimination and to promote equal opportunity, affirmative action, and inclusion for all members of the Lesley University Community.
+To prevent discrimination and promote equal opportunity, affirmative action, and inclusion for all members of the Lesley University Community.

 Manager & Employee Responsibility